Members of ASAN’s Board of Trustees

 Carol received her Ed.D. from The Johns Hopkins University, and her Master’s and Bachelor’s degrees from the University of Connecticut.
 Previously, she was a Teacher of students with developmental disabilities in Connecticut, a Psychologist in a residential facility in North Carolina, a Technical Assistance Director for early intervention programs in North Carolina, a Consultant to the Philadelphia School System, and the Executive Director of a Baltimore agency providing supported employment services to adults with disabilities.
 Carol is passionate about promoting inclusive education, and has been working to promote quality inclusive practices for the last 25 years.
 Carol has 2 grown children and lives in Baltimore with her husband.
 When she is not working, she is trying to develop her drawing skills.

-Ari Ne’eman is the President and co-founder of the Autistic Self Advocacy Network, an advocacy organization run by and for Autistic adults seeking to increase the representation of Autistic people across society.
+Ari Ne’eman is the co-founder of the Autistic Self Advocacy Network and served as its President from 2006 to 2016.
+He currently serves as Chief Executive Officer of MySupport.com, an online platform designed to empower seniors and people with disabilities to self-direct their own services.
 In 2009, President Obama nominated Ari to the National Council on Disability, a federal agency charged with advising Congress and the President on disability policy issues.
-He was confirmed by the Senate in July 2010 and currently chairs the Council’s Entitlements Committee.
+He was confirmed by the Senate in July 2010 and served until 2015, during which time he chaired the Council’s Committee on Entitlements Policy.
 From 2010 to 2012, he served as a public member to the Interagency Autism Coordinating Committee, a Federal advisory committee that coordinates all efforts within the Department of Health and Human Services concerning autism.
 Ari also served as an adviser to the DSM-5 Neurodevelopmental Disorders Workgroup convened by the American Psychiatric Association.
 He is also a member of the National Quality Forum’s Workgroup on Measuring Home and Community Based Services Quality.

 Ari was recently appointed by Secretary of Labor Tom Perez to serve as a member of the Department of Labor’s Advisory Committee on Increasing Competitive Integrated Employment of People with Disabilities.
 He previously served as Vice Chair of the New Jersey Adults with Autism Task Force, where he represented autistic adults in reviewing the state’s autism services.
 He also previously served on the New Jersey Special Education Review Commission, where he authored a minority report on the topic of aversives, restraint and seclusion.
 He is also a board member of the American Association of People with Disabilities.
 In addition, he was named by the New York Jewish Week as one of their “36 by 36″ in 2010.
 He has a bachelor’s degree from the University of Maryland-Baltimore County, where he studied political science in the Sondheim Public Affairs Scholars Program.